-Out of the 10 primary schools inspected, 7 were judged as 'Good' in both key judgements with no follow up and one (special, primary) was judged as 'Good' and 'Excellent' and asked to provide two case study for excellent practice.
+Out of the 10 primary schools inspected in 2016-17, 7 were judged as 'Good' in both key judgements with no follow up and one (special, primary) was judged as 'Good' and 'Excellent' and asked to provide two case study for excellent practice.
 Two schools were inspected and judged to require Estyn Review.